 1 This is only a small sample of the eligibility requirements.
 For a full and more detailed list of requirements, please visit the NJHS webpage on the MEMS website.

-2 The names of the teachers in the Faculty Council are not made public in prevention of conflicts of interest.
+2 The names of the teachers in the faculty council are not made public to prevent conflicts of interest.

-STUDENT ATTENDANCE

-Administrative Team
+STUDENT ATTENDANCE Administrative Team